kieker/Python-Code/bankacc/readme.txt

-This is a program that I created to get to grips about some basic Object Oriented Programming principles.
+This is a program that I created to get to grips with the following:

+- Some basic Object Oriented Programming principles.
-As well as to learn about creating a file structure.
+- Learn about creating a file structure.
+- Learning to create a ui with the tkinter library